ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- one of the buildings in
-Cincinnati on the occasion of the great rail­
-road celebration was: -A locomotive is the
-only good motive for riding a man on a rail.&quot;
-The woman who undertook to scour the
-woods, has abandoned the job, owing to the
-high price of soap suds.
-The last that was
-heard of her she was skimmibg the seas.
-A young man stepped into a bookseller&#x27;s
-shop and asked for a Young Man&#x27;s Companion.
-&#x27;Well, sir,&quot; said the bookseller, &quot;there is
-ray daughter.&quot;
-&quot;r.
-U , If you&#x27;ll get my pants done by
-Saturday, I shall be forever indebted to you.&quot;
-&quot;If that&#x27;s your game they&#x27;ll not be done,
-sure,&quot; said the tailor.
 Salt will expel worms, if used in food in
 moderate degree, and aids digestion, but salt
 meat is injurious, when used much.